madwaro/MiseEnPlace/README.md

   effect but these get imported into Principle.
 You'll see a 👁  when this happens.
 - Renames all layers to ensure unique names even for nested layers in symbols.

+# Support

+If you find this plugin helpful, or would like to support my plugins in general, buy me ☕️ via <a href="https://paypal.me/madwaro">PayPal</a>.

+# License

+Copyright (c) 2019 Carlos Madrigal (Madwaro).
+See LICENSE.md for further details.